oapi-codegen/oapi-codegen/README.md

  same package to compile.
 - `chi-server`: generate the Chi server boilerplate.
 This code is dependent on that produced by the `types` target.
+- `custom-server`: generate a server file based on user provided templates.
+This code is not dependent on the code produced by the `types` target, but could be used it also.
 - `client`: generate the client boilerplate.
 It, too, requires the types to be present in its package.
 - `spec`: embed the OpenAPI spec into the generated code as a gzipped blob.